MAAP-Project/gedi-subsetter/CONTRIBUTING.md

 Optionally, you may wish to locally test that the build for your future PR will succeed.
-To do so, you can use [act](https://nektosact.com/) to locally run GitHub Action workflows.
+To do so, you can use [act](https://nektosact.com/) to locally run GitHub Actions workflows.
 After installing `act`, run the following command from the root of the repo:

 ```plain
 act pull_request